opkorz/pandora-api/README.md

 Your API must provides these end points:
 - Given a company, the API needs to return all their employees.
 Provide the appropriate solution if the company does not have any employees.
 - Given 2 people, provide their information (Name, Age, Address, phone) and the list of their friends in common which have brown eyes and are still alive.
 - Given 1 people, provide a list of fruits and vegetables they like.
 This endpoint must respect this interface for the output: `{"username": "Ahi", "age": "30", "fruits": ["banana", "apple"], "vegetables": ["beetroot", "lettuce"]}`

-## Delivery
-To deliver your system, you need to send the link on GitHub.
-Your solution must provide tasks to install dependencies, build the system and run.
-Solutions that does not fit this criteria **will not be accepted** as a solution.
-Assume that we have already installed in our environment Python, MySQL, PostgreSQL, MongoDB and Redis; any other technologies required must be installed in the install dependencies task.
-Moreover well tested and designed systems are one of the main criteria of this assessement

-## Evaluation criteria
-- Solutions written in Python is required.
-- Installation instructions that work.
-- During installation, we may use different companies.json or people.json files.
-- The API must work.
-- Tests

-Feel free to reach to your point of contact for clarification if you have any questions.

 ## Prerequisites
 - Docker Engine >= 19.03.0+